albakhtari/photoshop-22-linux/README.md

 **Please use this software only if you have an active Photoshop subscription.
 I'm not responsible for any illegal use of this product.**

 This repo used to be a fork of [@MiMillieuh's repo](https://github.com/MiMillieuh/Photoshop-CC2022-Linux) they have GUI installer too.
 (I find that a terminal script is more transparent and flexible).
-However, my changes were too significant to be a fork, so I moved it to my own repo; as I changed the hosted files and there host to my own, and completely re-wrote the scripts.
+However, my changes were too significant to be a fork, so I moved it to my own repo; as I changed the hosted files and their host to my own, and completely re-wrote the scripts.
 ## Requirements
 - An internet connection
 - git